ParanoidUser/codewars-handbook/kata/8-kyu/days-in-the-year/README.md

 There are a few assumptions we will accept the year 0, even though there is no year 0 in the Gregorian Calendar.

-Also the basic rule for validating a leap year are as follows
+Also, the basic rule for validating a leap year are as follows

 Most years that can be divided evenly by 4 are leap years.

 Exception: Century years are NOT leap years UNLESS they can be evenly divided by 400.